Minimum Wage Essay

 The minimum wage has been used since the times of the great depression.
-In the recent years, the issue has become hotly debated on whether it should be raised and how this would affect the economy.
+In recent years, the issue has become hotly debated on whether it should be raised and how this would affect the economy.
 Some people have long been questioning whether it should exist at all.
-The main issue is to understand the most appropriate way of reconciling the burden of increased minimum wage on small businesses with the need of employees.
+The main issue is understanding the most appropriate way of reconciling the burden of increased minimum wage on small businesses with the need for employees.
 Moreover, the economist must also understand how increasing the minimum wage affects the profitability of an organization.
-The principal objective of this paper is to examine a number of fundamental issues concerning raising of minimum wage both in the society as well as on the American businesses.
+The principal objective of this paper is to examine several fundamental issues concerning the raising of minimum wage both in society as well as in American businesses.

 Discussion